Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: Conclusion

 \section{Conclusion}

 In this article, we propose the EIC algorithm which aims to enhance the performance of traditional EI under the evaluation metric of cumulative regret.
 This is achieved by introducing an evaluation cost function that is compared against the acquisition function to balance the potential improvement to the cost of evaluation at each point.
 The algorithm is then designed to sample a point only if its acquisition function value exceeds its evaluation cost.
-We show that EIC can achieve an expected regret upper bound of $O\big(\sqrt{N}(\log N)^{d/2}\big)$, and use both synthetic and real-world experiments to demonstrate that EIC indeed achieves smaller cumulative regret compared to traditional EI as well as other commonly used BO algorithms.
+We show that EIC can achieve {a finite-time regret upper bound of $O\big(\sqrt{N} \gamma_{N} (\log N)^{1/2}\big)$ with high probability}, and use both synthetic and real-world experiments to demonstrate that EIC indeed achieves smaller cumulative regret compared to traditional EI as well as other commonly used BO algorithms.

 We suggest here two extensions of BO for future work.
 The first is to consider the optimization in more complex domains, such as graphs, discrete sequences and trees.
 The second is to handle the extra domain specific knowledge.
 For example in some nuclear safety applications we may know the optimum function value in advance, and how to incorporate such extra information still remains an open problem.